King says government must set incentives for banks to lend

 "I can't guarantee that it means that bank lending will rise, but what I do believe is that it won't fall as far as it might otherwise have done," King said.
 "It certainly doesn't guarantee that lending to the real economy is positive."

-The UK economy has barely grown since last September, and BoE policymaker Martin Weale warned in a TV interview on Monday that GDP may even shrink in the final months of 2011.
+The economy has barely grown since last September, and Bank policymaker Martin Weale warned in a TV interview on Monday that GDP may even shrink in the final months of 2011.

 King said in Tuesday's hearing that the Monetary Policy Committee had already been close to voting for more easing in September, but held back to see if markets would recover from their slump suffered over the summer.